-The Committees' membership has been supplemented with Directors from the First Minority List, including Stefano Marsaglia, who was coopted on 15 July 2022 after Francesco Gaetano Caltagirone's resignation from the Board on 26 May 2022.
-On that date, following Flavio Cattaneo's resignation with immediate effect as a member of the InvC tendered on 27 November 2023, the Board resolved to replace him with Stefano Marsaglia as a
+^{30.} The Committees' membership has been supplemented with Directors from the First Minority List, including Stefano Marsaglia, who was coopted on 15 July 2022 after Francesco Gaetano Caltagirone's resignation from the Board on 26 May 2022.

-31. On that date, following havo Catalies is resignation with immediate ellect as a member of the line (cendered of 27 November 2023, the Board resolved to replace him with stellar or marsagila as a member of the Committee, based on the candidate's professional profile, his expertise in investments and the fact that he meets the independence requirement required by applicable regulations and the CG Code.
+^{31.} On that date, following Flavio Cattaneo's resignation with immediate effect as a member of the InvC tendered on 27 November 2023, the Board resolved to replace him with Stefano Marsaglia as a member of the Committee, based on the candidate's professional profile, his expertise in investments and the fact that he meets the independence requirement required by applicable regulations and the CG Code.

-32. Deadline amended to 5 calendar days by resolution of the Board of Directors on 14 December 2023.
+^{32.} Deadline amended to 5 calendar days by resolution of the Board of Directors on 14 December 2023.